 How to Read the Main Types of Forex Charts

 If you are just learning forex trading, this list should give you a good overview of how to read primary forex charts.
+You will find that certain forex charts give you more useful information than others.
+One trader might achieve soaring success using a tick chart while another hates reading tick charts and makes good money using candlestick charts.

 1. Tick Charts